Skip to Main Content

-As the globalization mandate continues to pick up speed, HR must transform itself by adopting new talent-sourcing strategies and innovative management practices.
+As the globalization mandate continues to pick up speed, organizations must adopt new talent-sourcing strategies and innovative talent pipeline management practices.

 The complexities of today’s global business environment are making it difficult for companies to find the right talent.
-We believe that to thrive in this challenging environment, companies must realign their workforce and leadership with their global footprint.
+We believe that to thrive in this challenging environment, companies must realign their talent strategies with their global footprint.
 They must learn how to operate in global virtual teams comprising people who have a deep understanding of cultural nuances, global awareness, and cross-cultural teaming and collaboration skills.

 Learn about the Future of HR Research Initiative

-HR will play a critical role in helping businesses achieve the transformation required to stay ahead in the globalized environment and fully optimize the workforce of the future.
+A comprehensive talent strategy will play a critical role in helping businesses achieve the transformation required to stay ahead in the globalized environment and fully optimize the workforce of the future.
 Organizations will need to focus on the following areas:

-Use analytics to become advisors on the global talent map: Analyze data to understand key variables in different geographic regions to determine how best to fulfill talent requirements.
+Use of analytics to fully understand the global talent map: Analyze data to understand key variables in different geographic regions to determine how best to fulfill talent requirements.

-Global talent acquisition: Look at new models of matching talent with tasks across locations.
+Global talent acquisition: Look at new models for matching talent with tasks across locations.

 Global talent mobility: Support mobile workforces across geographies.

-Global leadership development: Help businesses grow strong local leaders with a global mindset and who can quickly adapt or lead a business in any context across the world.
+Global leadership development: Grow strong local leaders with a global mindset who can quickly adapt or lead a business in any context across the world.

 Global virtual teams: Promote and emphasize global sensitivity and awareness on the part of employees as well as coach them on how to work in virtual teams that communicate across time zones and distances.